MadiNaf/ngx-basic-carousel/README.md

 | ---------- | -------- | ------------------------------------------------------------------------------------------------ |
 | image      | `string` | Image url.                                                                                       |
 | targetLink | `string` | Redirection link if the slide is clickable, if there is no link the slide will not be clickable. |

+## Test the package locally

+Clone the package repo : ` git clone https://github.com/MadiNaf/ngx-basic-carousel ` .

+Build the package : ` ng build ngx-basic-carousel `.

+Create a symlink in your npm global  folder : ` npm link `.

+To verify that everything was done correctly, you can check whether the symlink for the package has been created using the following command: ` npm ls --depth=0 --link=true `.
+Now you need to create a new angular projet: ` ng new test-pkg `, go to the project folder and link your project with the package : ` npm link ngx-basic-carousel `.
+After that you can import and use the package like we do when we use `npm install` instead of `npm link`.